 When to Visit an ENT

-Primary cough headaches are benign, and the pain will ease in a few minutes.
-However, if you have long-lasting or very severe symptoms, you’ll need to visit your doctor or ENT.
+Primary cough headaches are benign, and the pain will ease quickly.
+However, if you have long-lasting or severe symptoms, you must visit your doctor or ENT.
 Have you been experiencing frequent headaches after coughing?
-If you have sudden head pain and coughs, dizziness, fever, extreme pain, or unexplained weight loss, you should visit a medical professional as soon as possible.
+Suppose you have sudden head pain, coughs, dizziness, fever, extreme pain, or unexplained weight loss.
+In that case, you should visit a medical professional immediately.
 Individuals experiencing chronic headaches should seek medical advice to determine the underlying cause.

 Your doctor or ENT will look for the cause of the head pain and perform the necessary medical intervention.
 This could be medication to treat an underlying health condition, such as bronchitis or pneumonia.
 They’ll also determine if you have a secondary cough headache and suggest more aggressive treatment options.
 Persistent headaches, such as chronic tension-type headaches, may require specialized treatment to manage symptoms effectively.